VolundurH/wgs_fusion_pipeline/README.md

 The singularity container can subsequently be built using the following:

-`singularity build ?-fakeroot singularity/fusion_pipeline.sif singularity/fusion_pipeline.def`
+`singularity build --fakeroot singularity/fusion_pipeline.sif singularity/fusion_pipeline.def`

 The full fusion validation pipeline can then be run using: